-All students shall maintain a rotation portfolio.
-All assignments required and all work accomplished during the rotations should be kept and presented to the preceptor at each site for review on the first day of the rotation.
+All students shall maintain a rotation e-portfolio, known as PharmPortfolio.
+Access to PharmPortfolio is found on the home page of your PharmAcademic account, in the upper left blue bar, titled, "MY PORTFOLIO."
+Preceptors will have access to all assignments required and all work accomplished during the rotations at each site for review on the first day of the rotation.
 The portfolio will help you to keep track of your own accomplishments as well as to inform your preceptor about your activities during previous rotations.
 You will continue to build your portfolio through the rest of the curriculum and during your APPEs.

-Portfolios must be maintained and presented to your Advisor within 2 weeks of returning to campus for the Fall term of your P2 year.
+Portfolios must be maintained and ready for presentation to your Advisor within 2 weeks of returning to campus for the Fall term of your P2 year.
 The Advisor will be responsible for review of and assignment of 10% of each of your IPPE grades.
-Failure to present your portfolio with pertinent assignments for review within the 2 week time frame will result in a loss of 10% of your grade.
+Failure to present your completed portfolio with pertinent assignments for review within the 2 week time frame will result in a loss of 10% of your grade.
 You must also present your portfolio to the Office of Experiential Education immediately upon request.
 PLEASE SEE EVALUATION CRITERIA AT THE END OF THIS MANUAL.

-The following is recommended for your portfolio:
+The following is recommended for your e-portfolio (PharmPortfolio):